 Blood sample collection

 Anemia was induced with phenyl hydrazine injection (40 mg/kg) for 2 days.
-Blood was collected for analysis on day 0,7, 9,17 and 22 for hematological determinations.
+Blood was collected for analysis on days 0,7, 9,17, and 22 for hematological determinations.
 The following biochemical indices were carried out.
-The hemoglobin level, red blood cell count, serum ferritin, serum iron, serum zinc and serum retinol.
+The hemoglobin level, red blood cell count, serum ferritin, serum iron, serum zinc, and serum retinol.

 Hemoglobin level

-The cyanmethemoglobin method as specified by the International Committee for Standardization in Hematology [9].
+The cyanmethemoglobin method is specified by the International Committee for Standardization in Hematology [9].

 Serum Retinol

 Ehrhardtet al [10] technique was used.
 The serum was diluted with ethanol, which denatures plasma protein, to a specified volume (100 ml).
-High Pressure Liquid Chromatography was used to extract vitamin A, which was followed by an eluting solvent with the right polarity. method was used.
-A given volume (100 ml) of serum was diluted withy ethanol which denatures plasma protein.
+High-Pressure Liquid Chromatography was used to extract vitamin A, which was followed by an eluting solvent with the right polarity. method was used.
+A given volume (100 ml) of serum was diluted with ethanol which denatures plasma protein.
 Vitamin A was extracted with a suitable reserved phase (HPLC) column, (High Pressure Liquid Chromatography) followed by an eluting solvent of suitable polarity.

 Serum zinc determination